x68gh5zdjt-lab/Slepo/SDLC_CAPSTONE.md

 We decided how each feature of the code would function together.
 We defined how the player would lose and how they would gain more aura.
 After this discussion, coding began.

 **What strict adherence would have looked like:**
-The team would first write integration tests identifying potential failures when connecting features.
-Then, we would formally design system interactions, including:
-- What triggers player loss?
-- How does the player gain aura?
-- What events cause the loss condition?
+First, the team writes tests on what could go wrong when you connect the different features of the game together.
+Then they start designing how the game would run.
+Things like what would trigger the player to lose?
+How can the player gain more aura?
+How is the player going to cause the loss game trigger?
+We also thought about how interactions with users would interact with overlays and make sure they don’t overlap when not intended to so those were things that would need to be considered.

 ---